oscc-ip/.github/profile/README.md

 ## License
-All of the IPs codes are release under the [GPL-3.0 License](LICENSE).
+All of the IPs codes are release under the [MulanPSL2](http://license.coscl.org.cn/MulanPSL2).

 ## Help us to improve the project
 You can issue bugs, pull requests, new features and modification suggestions freely.
 Your feedbacks could help us ensure a bright future for this project.
 We value and treasure every issue or contribution, big or small. 😄